leonard-czar/czarsplace-laravel/README.md

 ## Features

 The app can be accessible with or without user registration, but in that case some features will be available after registration only (checkout,cart,my account).
-Anyone is able to perform search, view results, all details about selected product.
+Anyone is able to perform search, view results as well as all details about selected product.

 ### General Features